-A new contemporary textiles installation and atmospheric lantern lit walk is being created for the Derwent Valley Mills World Heritage Site.
-This major commission, funded by National Lottery Heritage Fund and Arts Council England for the World Heritage Site’s Great Place Scheme is the second of 3 programmed arts commissions.
-Entitled “Thread” and the creation of Japanese textile artist Seiko Kinoshita, the commission will draw attention to the rich heritage of Belper, in the heart of the World Heritage Site.
+A contemporary textiles installation and atmospheric lantern lit walk was created for the Derwent Valley Mills World Heritage Site.
+This major commission, funded by National Lottery Heritage Fund and Arts Council England for the World Heritage Site’s Great Place Scheme was the second of 3 programmed arts commissions.
+Entitled “Thread” and the creation of Japanese textile artist Seiko Kinoshita, the commission drew attention to the rich heritage of Belper, in the heart of the World Heritage Site.

-Seiko is bringing together two concepts for this work.
-The first, “Threading through Time” is an installation combining hundreds of bobbins, cotton thread and a soundscape which will be installed into the historic basement area of Strutt’s North Mill museum in Belper from 18th October.
-Seiko has been researching and recording sounds from inside different textile mills, including the Tomioka Silk Mill World Heritage Site in Japan, John Smedley Ltd, Masson Mills and Usui Seishi, the largest silk mill in Japan.
-Seiko is also talking to people who work and have worked in textile mills, as she is interested in how the rhythm of the machinery stays in people’s minds and how they are remembered.
+Seiko brought together two concepts for this work.
+The first, “Threading through Time” was an installation combining hundreds of bobbins, cotton thread and a soundscape which was installed into the historic basement area of Strutt’s North Mill museum in Belper from 18th October -3rd November 2019.
+Seiko researched and recorded sounds from inside different textile mills, including the Tomioka Silk Mill World Heritage Site in Japan, John Smedley Ltd, Masson Mills and Usui Seishi, the largest silk mill in Japan.
+Seiko spoke to people who work and have worked in textile mills, as she was interested in how the rhythm of the machinery stays in people’s minds and how they are remembered.

-The exhibition will be at Strutts North Mill museum, Belper from 18th October to 3rd November.
-It is part of the Derwent Valley Mills Discovery Days Festival and Japanese Season of Culture.
+The exhibition took place at Strutts North Mill museum, Belper from 18th October to 3rd November.
+It was part of the Derwent Valley Mills Discovery Days Festival and Japanese Season of Culture.
 Belper’s Strutt North Mill is one of the world’s first fireproof buildings and the world’s second water-powered cotton spinning mill.
 The North Mill houses a museum telling the story of the Derwent Valley Mills World Heritage Site in Belper.

-The second concept, “Threading through Communities,” is a community lantern event.
-Seiko has created a lantern design inspired by the shape of the cotton bobbin, and the Japanese tradition of illuminating paths with lanterns.
-The lanterns will combine cotton thread, including John Smedley’s Sea Island cotton, paper and other natural materials to thread through each lantern to create beautiful effects.
-She is working with local community groups such as the Belper Clusters Heritage Group, schools, Church and craft groups to make the lanterns which will then be installed along the Clusters Housing, a historically significant area in Belper where the workers from the cotton mills lived – these are some of the earliest examples of industrial housing in the world.
-The event will shine a light on the significance of this area, and also transfer skills and ideas to the community groups about how they can continue this type of event into the future.
+The second concept, “Threading through Communities,” was a community lantern event.
+Seiko created a lantern design inspired by the shape of the cotton bobbin, and the Japanese tradition of illuminating paths with lanterns.
+The lanterns combined cotton thread, including John Smedley’s Sea Island cotton, paper and other natural materials to thread through each lantern to create beautiful effects.
+She worked with local community groups such as the Belper Clusters Heritage Group, schools, Church and craft groups to make the lanterns which were then installed in St Peter’s Church.
+The event will shone a light on the significance of the area, and also transfered skills and ideas to the community groups about how they could continue this type of event into the future.

 Seiko Kinoshita is a contemporary textile artist based in Sheffield.
 Her work is innovative and thought provoking and she has exhibited at venues such as the Silk Mill in Derby, Buxton Museum and Art Gallery and Sheffield Cathedral.